What is DIM Weight?

-As of June 23, 2019 Dimensional Weight (DIM) pricing will apply to Parcel Select, Priority Mail, and Priority Mail Express packages across all USPS Postal Zones.
+As of June 23, 2019 Dimensional Weight (DIM) pricing was applied to Non-Lightweight Parcel Select, Priority Mail, and Priority Mail Express packages across all USPS Postal Zones.

 Dimensional Weight is used by all the major carriers to calculate the shipping cost of larger packages with lower weights that take up a lot of valuable space in a delivery truck or airplane.
 If the calculated Dimensional Weight is higher than the actual weight you will be required to pay the higher amount.